openmc-dev/openmc/examples/serialized_custom_source/README.md

-# Building a Serialised Custom Source
+# Building a Serialized Custom Source

 To run this example, you first need to compile the custom source library, which requires headers from OpenMC.
 A CMakeLists.txt file has been set up for you that